gnithin/covey.town/DESIGN.md

 #### Frontend

-TODO: Write something about the frontend architecture
+TODO: Write something about the frontend architecture.
+The redux structure in particular
 ![Frontend architecture](docs/frontend-conversations-diag.png)